Charlotte Laws: Acting and writing career

+Laws's two newest books are 1) Elevator People: A Time Travel Novel.
+It had a release date of July 11, 2025.
+2) Omniocracy: A Government that Represents All Living Beings.
+This nonfiction book was released on October 4, 2025 which coincided with World Animal Day.

 Activism against revenge porn

 In January 2012, after an unreleased topless photo of Laws' daughter, Kayla, was posted on the revenge porn website Is Anyone Up?, Laws began an investigation of Hunter Moore, who ran the site.
 She contacted the FBI who launched their own investigation of Moore and his website.
 Laws determined a large number of the photos on the site had been hacked.
 She contacted dozens of victims and became known as the "Erin Brockovich of revenge porn."
 Laws detailed her revenge porn battle in an article published on Jezebel.
 Her experiences were further detailed in her book, Rebel in High Heels, which was released in April 2015.

 Moore removed his website in the midst of the FBI investigation, but announced on November 28, 2012, that he would start a new site that would include address information.
 This prompted Laws to make Moore's home address public on Twitter and Moore threatened to ruin her life.
-She soon received death threats, computer viruses, and a stalker appearing at her home.
+She soon received death threats, computer viruses, and a stalker appeared at her home.
 Internet hackers professing to be affiliated with Anonymous came to her aid, hacking into his servers and posting his personal information on the Internet.
 The FBI arrested Hunter Moore and his hacker, Charles Evens of Studio City, California, who went under the alias of "Gary Jones", on January 23, 2014.
 On February 18, 2015, it was announced that Moore would plead guilty to federal computer hacking and identity theft charges.
 He faced up to 7 years in prison and a $500,000 fine.
 He received two and a half years in federal prison.
 With no plea deal in place and facing 42 years in prison, Moore's hacker, Charlie Evens, confessed his crimes to CNN on tape at Laws' house during an interview that CNN was filming with Laws.
 The taped confession aired on April 27, 2015.
 Evens received 26 months in federal prison.